-Why wrong: Job means emploi and most of us have many of them over our careers.
-If you mean things to do at your job, you mean work.
+Why wrong: Job means emploi or un travail and most of us have many of them over our careers.
+If you mean things to do at your job, you mean work (du travail).
 Many Quebecers will say “J’ai de la job,” thinking that is English.
 Sorry!
 To be taken seriously…

 Correct it: Say “I have a lot of work.”
 For more information, click here.